 NOTICES:

 TO THE GENERAL PUBLIC AND TRAVEL AGENCIES, THE SCHEDULE IS FROM MONDAY TO FRIDAY FROM 9 AM TO 6 PM, SATURDAYS FROM 9 AM TO 2 PM, ON SUNDAYS WE CLOSE, ON HOLIDAYS FROM 9 AM TO 2 PM.
-THE DAYS WE CLOSE FOR A PRIVATE EVENT WILL BE PUBLISHED ON OUR OFFICIAL PAGE WWW.YAXCOPOIL.COM
+THE DAYS WE CLOSE FOR A PRIVATE EVENT WILL BE PUBLISHED ON THIS ONE, OUR OFFICIAL PAGE WWW.YAXCOPOIL.COM

 THE ADMISSION COST IS $150 PESOS PER PERSON AND IS PAID AT THE ENTRANCE.
 CHILDREN UP TO 15 YEARS OF AGE ARE ACCOMPANIED BY THEIR PARENTS AND ARE FREE OF CHARGE.
+IN 2024.

 THE TOUR IS IN SPANISH AND LASTS ONE HOUR, AND YOU ARE ALSO GIVEN A PRINTED GUIDE IN SPANISH OR ENGLISH.
 WE HAVE A REFRESHMENT SHOP AND HAND CRAFT STORE.
 WE DO NOT HAVE FOOD SERVICE OR A CENOTE AT THE HACIENDA.
 WE ARE WAITING FOR YOU CORDIALLY AT ANY TIME.